Eh Phouthong: Coaching

 In 2005, Eh Phouthong started his own gym and boxing club, Eh Phouthong Tonle Bassac Club.
 Among his boxers were his younger brother, Auth Phouthong.
 His coach, Chhit Sarim, felt great satisfaction that his student Eh Phouthong was able to open a kickboxing club.

 In 2023, Eh Phouthong won the "Best Coach Award" from the Khmer Boxing World Championship Techo Santepheap.
-Eh Phouthong said this about winning as best coach, “I'm really happy.
+This is his following statement on the matter: “I'm really happy.
 This is the first time I have won this award.
 It’s a great encouragement for me to put my efforts into promoting our Khmer martial arts.”

 Eh Phouthong's gym was renamed Galaxy Navatra Eh Phouthong Club after Okhna Leng Navatra announced a partnership.

 On July 7, 2023, the Galaxy Navatra Eh Phouthong Khmer martial arts club was inaugurated.
 The ceremony was attended by Okhna Leng Pros who is general director of Galaxy Navatra group.
 He said the reason for the partnership with the club was to maintain the achievements and value of Eh Phouthong as the King of boxing in Cambodia.
 The partnership is set for five years.